khrykin/CXXProxyKit/README.md

 ## Making Lightweight Proxies for C++ Containers

 You can create proxies for any C++ container at runtime with `cxx::make_non_owning_proxy_array`.
-The only requirement is that the container should have `begin()` and `end()` iterators, and it's Objective-C proxy class must be defined:
+The only requirement is that the container should have `begin()` and `end()` iterators, and it's element's Objective-C proxy class must be defined:

 ```Objective-C++